-Don Knotts, who is best known for playing the role of Deputy Barney Fife in the “The Andy Griffith Show,” was lying in his death bed, while his daughter, Karen had to immediately rush out in order to laugh.
-Now, as odd as it may seen, Karen has given a good explanation for the behavior that many may find odd or even disrespectful.
+Don Knotts, who is best known for playing the role of Deputy Barney Fife in The Andy Griffith Show, was lying in his deathbed, as his daughter, Karen had to immediately rush out in order to laugh.
+Karen has given a good explanation for the behavior that many may find odd or even disrespectful.

 She said, “Here’s the thing about my dad.
 He had this funniness that was just completely, insanely natural.
 When he was dying, he was making us laugh in hysterics.”

 Karen Knotts had to leave her dad Don Knotts’ deathbed to laugh

 In a new book, Karen writes about the entire situation candidly.
 “He wasn’t there trying to make anybody laugh – he was naturally funny!
 And at times, he would be funny when he didn’t mean to be.
 So that’s what happened.”